-The MCC Library is one of the most comprehensive and interesting collections of sporting books in the world.Founded in 1873, it is a major repository for information on sport and sports history, and forms a cornerstone of the club’s commitment to heritage.
+The MCC Library contains one of the most comprehensive and varied collections of sporting books and ephemera in the world.Founded in 1873, it is a major repository for information on sport and sports history, and forms a cornerstone of the club’s commitment to heritage.

 The Library is a facility for reference and research.
 Click here to read more about the Library's history.